k-vaughn/NTCIP-8008/docs/commenter-responsibilities.md

 Comments on projects using the ITS Open-Source Process are always welcome, no matter how seemingly major or minor.
 Comments are key to improving products.
-The ITS Open-Source Process is designed to facilitate and encourage users to submit comments and is therefore kept simple.
+The ITS Open-Source Process is designed to facilitate and encourage users to submit comments and therefore the commenting process is kept simple.

 Within the ITS Open-Source Process, comments can be submitted in either the discussions or issues tab of the project repository.